neilotoole/sq/cli/diff/testdata/README.md

 ## Hunk section

-Here's how GitHub renders a hunk section in a markdown `diff` block.
+Here's a hunk section in a markdown `diff` block (presumably you're viewing this on GitHub).

 ```diff
 @@ -4,7 +4,7 @@ Here's some context I've added.